Skip to main content

 Overview

-This overview shows the parts of a complete system setup integrating Breeze Runtime with a sorting machine.
+This overview shows the parts of a complete system setup integrating Breeze Runtime with a custom software.
 The customer software can run on PC 1 or a separate PC 2.

 Fig. 1.
 The system setup example